ericpearson1313/vfd-mult/build_readme.txt

 //  C019 : functional, 2 pre-cycles, then 2 cycle with multi-cycle paths
 //  C020 : functional, 4 pre-cycles, then 4 cycle with multi-cycle paths, target 144 Mhz
 //  C021 : exit shutdown to save power, 4 pre-cycles, then 4 cycle with multi-cycle paths, target 144 Mhz
+//  Transistion to next phase.
+We have density and functionality, no changes planned

 //Planned: Build D - Purpose: Performance
+//  D022 : add power save counter to force 32 cycle rate for test

-//Planned: Build E - multi-cycle funcitonallity
+//Planned: Build E - timing closure experiments